webplatform/docs/html/elements/menu/index.md

 {{Summary_Section|The '''menu''' element represents information as a list of items or commands.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLMenuElement
 |Content=The menu element is used to define a list as a menu of commands.
-The menu element has two specific attributes as well as can accept global and event attributes in HTML.

-The '''menu''' element is currently unsupported by major browsers.
+It can have event and global attributes in addition to two of its own.

+The '''menu''' element has partial support in Firefox only for the context form.

 ===Attributes===

-The '''menu''' element will specifically accept the '''label''' attribute whose value is ''text'' and the '''type''' attribute whose value can be ''context'', ''toolbar'', or ''list''. ''list'' is the default value.
+* ''label'' - Text for the label to display for the menu item.
+* ''type'' - How the menu should be displayed to the user.
+Possible values are:
+    * ''context'' - Display a series of entries triggered by another element.
+Like a dropdown for example.
+    * ''list'' - Default.
+The name could change to ''toolbar'' in HTML 5.1.
+Displays menu items that are always within view.

 The '''menu''' element also accepts [[html/global_attributes | global attributes]] and [[html/event_attributes | event attributes]].
 }}
 {{Examples_Section